kuddai/samples/src/content/peerconnection/pc1/README.md

 # Audio Video Synchronization Metric Prototype Demo
+Shows a basic example of how to estimate delay between audio and video tracks in WebRTC.

-You need special Chrome build to run this example.
+You will need a special Chrome build to run this example.

 Chromium changes:
 [https://chromium-review.googlesource.com/c/chromium/src/+/1881164](https://chromium-review.googlesource.com/c/chromium/src/+/1881164)